Your First Visit

 It is our divine calling to nurture others, especially children and youth so fresh from God.
 “Let the little children come to me, and do not stop them, for it is to such as these that the realm of heaven belongs.”
 (Matthew 19:14) We encourage people of all ages on their faith journey; provide a safe, loving place of rest for those who are weary; shine a light for those who wander in darkness; share tears and laughter; provide companionship and give great thanks to God for the gift of each other.

-To learn more about our beliefs, come and visit us next Sunday and meet Pastor Fred.
+To learn more about our beliefs, come and visit us next Sunday and meet Co-Pastor Sue Trigger or Co-Pastor Mitch Trigger.
 Or contact our church office for more information: 913-345-1256.

 Our stained-glass windows and etched-glass doors were designed and created by local Kansas City artist Kathy Barnard.
 They surround the sanctuary with warmth and color, reflect our reverence for all the earth and celebrate our loving, joyful community of faith in Kansas.
 We believe our church is not the building, but rather the community of people who gather here.
 Still, we are grateful for this inspirational space to feed our souls.